-The following algorithm is a generalization of the procedure proposed by \citet[Chapter 5]{krolzig2013markov}.
+The algorithm outlined in this section is a generalization of the procedure described by \citet[Chapter 5]{krolzig2013markov}.
 The EM algorithm is made of two steps repeated at each iteration $k\ge 0$.
-The E step involves taking the expected value of the log-likelihood derived from \eqref{eq:loglik1} conditional on $\bm{X}$ given an estimate of the parameters $\widehat{\mathbf{q}}^{\left(k\right)}$.
-Namely:
+The E step involves taking the expected value of the log-likelihood derived from \eqref{eq:loglik1} conditional on $\bm{X}$ given an estimate of the parameters $\widehat{\mathbf{q}}^{\left(k\right)}$, namely

 The M step solves the constrained maximization problem with respect to $\mathbf{q}=\left[ \bm\varphi^\prime,\bm\rho^\prime\right] ^{\prime }$, that is

 where the constraints ensure that probabilities add up to one.
 In principle, in the M step we should also account for the term $\E_{\mathbf{\widehat{q}}^{\left( k\right) }}\left[ \log f \left( \bm{\mc G}\right)\l\vert\bm X\r. \right]$, which however in our context does not depend on any parameter.